TommyGymer/Flight-Sim/mdtemp_Analysis.md

 Microsoft Flight Sim provides a huge number of options and input methods, while managing to maintain a clean and modern interface.
 This wide range of input methods ensures that different levels of difficulty and skill levels of users can be accounted for.

-This huge number of options and features would be imposing for any new user, so ensuring that the sim will function without the ned to browse these menus is important.
+This huge number of options and features would be imposing for any new user, so ensuring that the sim will function without the need to browse these menus is important.
 This allows the user to explore the menus and features at their own pace.

 ---